JacksonKearl/RollDice-Discord/README.md

 # RollDice

-## Discord bot for personalized D&D dice rolling
+## Discord bot for simple, personalized, D&D dice rolling

 There are a million and one dice rolling apps out there, but I find they tend to have the same issues:

 1. Cryptic syntax: things like `!...` or `\roll...`, etc., bring you out of the game, especially when you mistype and are stuck trying to remember what this particular engine uses.
-2. Lacking personalization. many existing apps, especially bots, don't allow for saved rolls.
-This also takes you out of the game, especially when you need to take tim e to consult your character sheet for what the roll should be.
+2. Lacking personalization: many existing apps, especially bots, don't allow for saved rolls.
+This also takes you out of the game, especially when you need to take time to consult your character sheet for what the roll should be.
 3. Overly general: this isn't so much an issue with other apps, nothing wrong with supporting many games, but it is a non-goal of this one.
-I aim to keep the docs for this app as deadly simple as possible, only supporting operations I use in D&D.
+I aim to keep the interface for this app as deadly simple as possible, only supporting operations I use in D&D.

-This bot aims to have none of those issues, instead using:
+This bot aims to have none of the above issues, instead opting for:

 1. "No syntax": Typing "d20" rolls a d20.
 Typing "dex" does a dex check.
 Etc. No exclamation points or backslashes needed.
-2. Personal Aliases & Values: It can store roll actions or the results of those actions, and easily call, view and modify them.
+2. Personal Aliases & Values: the bot can store roll actions or the results of those actions, and easily call, view and modify them.
-3. D&D specific presets: Dice don't explode.
+3. D&D specific interface: Dice don't explode.
 An arcana check is a wisdom check, unless otherwise specified.
 Etc.

 ### Example Trace